gerardkok/puppet-transip/README.md

 ## Limitations

-Currently tested on Ubuntu 16.04 only, with a very limited number of domains and dns records.
+Currently tested with a very limited number of domains and dns records.

 The locations of the credentials file is currently fixed to `transip.yaml` in the [Puppet confdir](https://docs.puppet.com/puppet/latest/dirs_confdir.html).

 ## Development

 Run `rake spec` to run all tests.
-The [transip](https://github.com/joost/transip) gem is not required to run the tests.
+The [savon](http://savonrb.com) gem is not required to run the tests.